Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives

 \subsection{Contextual Influences on Event Interpretations}

-Context significantly influences interpretations of text.
-In a study of event chains, \citet{das2011temporal} explore emotion dynamics with a focus on temporal ordering. \citet{mostafazadeh-etal-2016-corpus} introduce the ROCstory dataset to facilitate story completion tasks. \citet{9070506} perform sentence-level emotion analysis on this dataset.
-The GLUCOSE dataset by \citet{mostafazadeh-etal-2020-glucose} enhances understanding of complex dependencies between events based on commonsense inferences; however, it does not specifically address the emotions being evoked in these contexts.
+The interpretation of text is significantly shaped by its context. \citet{das2011temporal} explore the dynamics of emotions in their analysis of event chains, with the goal of finding the correct temporal sequencing of events.
+They focus on identifying the sentiments and emotions associated with events and utilize these as features to uncover contextual relationships. \citet{mostafazadeh-etal-2016-corpus} introduce the ROCstory dataset, which comprises crowd-sourced narratives, each consisting of a series of five events.
+This corpus is intended to assist in story completion tasks, where a system must determine the most fitting event to follow the first four provided events. \citet{9070506} conduct sentence-level emotion analysis on this dataset, although they do not take prior contextual influences into account.
+The GLUCOSE dataset introduced by \citet{mostafazadeh-etal-2020-glucose} further enhances understanding of complex dependencies between events through commonsense inferences; however, it does not specifically address the emotions being evoked in these contexts.